pdrb/dbj/README.rst

 It is easy to use, fast and has a simple query language.

-The code is fully documented, tested and beginner friendly with around 590 sloc.
+The code is fully documented, tested and beginner friendly with around 400 LOC.

-Only the standard library is used and it works on Python 2.7 and Python 3.1+.
+Only the standard library is used and it works on Python 2.7, Python 3.1+ and PyPy 2.7.

 Usage